zzpustc/Video-Crowd-Counting/README.md

 ---

 ## Purpose
-This repository mainly created for counting human(without duplication) in video.
+This repository mainly created for counting human benefit from video.

 ## Method
 Current crowd counting methods mainly focus on applying in single image.
 This repository proposed a CascadeCNN network, which utilizes multiple frames to refine the current frame dense map.
 Our Method can be divided into two kinds: Single Transformed CascadeCNN and Double transformed CascadeCNN.